| Chemical Peel TreatmentsChemical peels, also known as chemexfoliation or

 Medium-depth peels may be repeated in six to twelve months, if

+necessary.
 You will work with your dermatologist to determine the depth

 of your peel.
 This joint decision can vary, depending upon the

+condition of your skin and the objectives of treatment.
 After treatment, some peels may require bandages to be placed

 on part or all of the skin that is treated.
 Bandages are usually